Interdisciplinary and Other

 PHR 350.
 Introduction to Neuropharmacology.
 3 credits.

-This course is designed for undergraduates with concentrations in a range of majors and professional interests including biology, chemistry, biochemistry, psychology, pre-pharmacy and pre-medicine.
-Pharmacology is more than the study of the mode of action of drugs.
-It is a science which uses the basic concepts of biology and chemistry to determine how drugs affect the organism; it gives a unique perspective in understanding how cells, organ systems, and organisms function.
-Unlike other basic science fields, pharmacology is a special field in which one can systematically investigate the mechanism for a biological event--from the molecular level to the whole animal.
-Pharmacology also allows us to study how biological systems fail to function, providing information on the etiology of disease.
-Pharmacologic research is essential for the development, testing and clinical use of drugs to treat disease.
+This course is designed as an introductory course in pharmacology and neuropharmacology for students who have majored in or who have professional interests in biology, chemistry, biochemistry, psychology, pre-health professions and pre-medicine.
+Pharmacology is more than the study of the therapeutic uses of drugs.
+It is a science which uses the basic concepts of biology and chemistry to determine how drugs affect the organism.
+Neuropharmacology applies the basic principles of pharmacology to the nervous system and the tissues and organs that the nervous system regulates.
+Pharmacology gives a unique perspective in understanding how cells, organ systems, and organisms function.
+Pharmacology uses a systematic approach to investigate drug mechanisms causing a biological event for therapeutic use--from the molecular level to the whole animal.
+These pharmacological approaches also allow us to study how biological systems fail to function, providing information on the etiology of disease.
+Pharmacology research is essential for the development, testing and clinical use of drugs to treat disease.
 P: BIO 201, 202, CHM 203, 321, Jr. stdg. or IC.

 PHR 531.
 Topics in Pharmacology and Drug Discovery Journal Club.
 1 credit.
 FA